Mature Masculine

 Good committing requires several practices:

-Thoughtful commitment: The King doesn't commit lightly.
+Thoughtful commitment: The King does not commit lightly.
 He considers whether he can fulfill a commitment before making it.

 Clear agreements: The King makes his commitments specific.
-People know what he's promising.
+People know what he is promising.

 Follow-through: The King does what he said he would do, when he said he would do it.

 Communication: When circumstances change, the King communicates promptly.
-He renegotiates rather than silently breaking commitments.
+He renegotiates rather than breaking commitments in silence.

 Focus: The King commits to what matters most.
-He doesn't overcommit to small things and underdeliver on important ones.
+He does not overcommit to small things and underdeliver on important ones.

 Accountability: The King holds himself accountable for his commitments.
-He doesn't make excuses or blame others.
+He does not make excuses or blame others.

 The King's commitments look different for every man.
 Paying the bills.
 Showing up for dinner.
 Keeping the house from falling apart.
 Working on himself.
 Giving time to the community.
-The specifics vary, but the pattern doesn't: he said he'd do it, so he does it.
+The specifics vary, but the pattern holds: he said he would do it, so he does it.

-You learn who a man really is not by listening to what he says he'll do, but by watching what he actually does.
+We learn who a man is not by listening to what he says he will do, but by watching what he does.

 The King who keeps his word creates a world where people can relax and build.
 When everyone knows what to expect from him, they stop bracing for disappointment and start making plans that stick.